daavko/rimworld-more-shelves/README.md

 * A wider 3x1 shelf
 * A very wide 4x1 shelf

-All shelves behave the same as a vanilla shelf, and have the same default storage settings.
+All shelves behave the same as a vanilla shelf, except they have no default storage settings.
 <br>
 <br>
 ## Requirements